fiddlesleet/World-Book-Challenge/july_book_recommendations.md

      * Joy Harjo
      * Leonard Pelitier
      * See Birchbark Books and Native Arts for "a wonderfully curated selection that weeds out a lot of the racist or ill-informing books".
+   * Chinese-American experience:
+      * The Joy Luck Club by Amy Tan
+   * Life on our northern border, where next-door neighbors can live in different countries:
+      * Border Songs by Jim Lynch
+   * Ten Days That Shook the World by John Reed, a progressive journalist from US finds himself in the middle of 1917 October Revolution
 2. Antigua and Barbuda
 3. Bahamas
 4. Barbados